ivadomed/ivadomed/docs/source/tutorials/uncertainty.rst

 ------------------

 The configuration file used in this tutorial is the same as the one used for :ref:`Technical features <Uncertainty-measures>`.
 Please open it with a text editor.
+As described in the tutorial :doc:`../tutorials/one_class_segmentation_2d_unet`, make sure ``bids_path`` point to the location of the dataset.
 The parameters that are specific to this tutorial are:

 - ``log_directory``: Location of the directory containing the trained model.
 To avoid having to train a model from scratch, in the downloaded dataset, there is a trained model for spinal cord segmentation in the folder `trained_model`.